brandonchisnell/portfolio/README.md

 ## Projects
 #### Universal Studios
-Analysis of which movie genres are the best for the studio to make, along with which month they should be released, the best duration range, the best budget range, and the best fan score to shoot for to achieve the maximum profit amounts for each of these selected genres
+Analysis based on five and ten-year models, of which movie genres are the best for the studio to make, along with which month they should be released, the best duration range, the best budget range, and the best fan score to shoot for to achieve the maximum profit amounts for each of these selected genres
 - **Python**
   - Data exploration, cleaning, and value distribution analysis
-  - Analysis based on 5-year and 10-year models
+  - Financial Analysis
-  - Visuals - Heatmaps, Line plots, Histograms, Scatter plots
+  - Visuals
-  - Checking correlations between variables
   - [*DOWNLOAD* THE JUPYTER FILE TO VIEW MY PYTHON CODE](/assets/files/capstone_universal_studios_portfolio.ipynb)
 - **Tableau**
   - Visuals, Modeling, Presentation